 What to say at the end?

 To get a job of an assistant principal is not a question of luck.
 The candidate who devotes lot of time to his preparation is typically the successful one.
 If you want to do more than your competitors, have a look at my Assistant Principal Interview Guide.
-You will find there detailed analysis of all twenty most common interview questions, coupled with brilliant multiple answers to each question.
+You will find there detailed analysis of twenty common interview questions, coupled with multiple brilliant answers to each question.
 And some surprises too. . . .
 Thank you, I wish you good luck!